ttaranov/atlaskit-mk-2/docs/guides/00-contributing.md

 # Contributing

-Although AtlasKit is responsible for the main development of their components, contributions from outside of our team account for a major part of our development.
-There's two types of contributions that we are capable of accepting:
+Although Atlaskit is responsible for the main development of their components, contributions from outside of our team account for a major part of our development.
+There are two types of contributions that we are capable of accepting:

 1. Open source
 2. Inter-team